AMSAT-NA/PacSatFSKBoard/BoardInfo.md

   not necessary, so this doesn't have to be done on prototype boards.)

-* Break the trace between L35 and C112 and add a 1nF capacitor there.
+* Replace L27 with a 39pF capacitor and L35 with a 15nH inductor.
+  (Some boards have a blocking capacitor added between L35 and the PA.
+  It's really hard to add there.)
 This blocks DC to the PA input, as required by the chip.
-The capacitor can be added between L35 and the PA, but that's a lot harder to do.
-If the blocking capacitor is between L35 and C112 that means you can't effectively use the TX\_PA\_DRV UFL connector (P13) because possibly there will be a DC path to ground through the UFL connector.
-So you can only use TX\_PA\_DRV on boards with the capacitor between L35 and the PA.
+This is the equivalent L match to the two inductor solution that was there, but has more loss.
+Note that this leaves a possible DC path through TX\_PA\_DRV if something is hooked up there.

 * Change the PA power input inductor (L37) to a 100nH part to avoid feedback through the power supply.